atomix/atomix/README.md

 copycat.start();
 ```

-The `Copycat` `start` method blocks until the replica is started.

-The `AsyncCopycat` `start` method returns a `CompletableFuture` which will be completed once
-the Copycat replica has started.
+The `start` method returns a `CompletableFuture` which will be completed once the Copycat replica has started.

 ```java
 copycat.start().thenRun(() -> System.out.println("Started!"));